This content was last reviewed around March 2025.

 Broker-dealers ("BDs")

-The rules applicable for broker-dealers, investment advisers ("IAs") and Commodity Futures Trading Commission ("CFTC") regulated entities are record-keeping rules and related interpretation and guidance over third-party providers of electronic storage, rather than rules specifically designed around the concept of cloud storage.
+The rules applicable to BDs, investment advisers ("IAs") and entities regulated by the Commodity Futures Trading Commission ("CFTC") are recordkeeping rules and related interpretations and guidance on third-party providers of electronic storage, rather than rules specifically designed around the concept of cloud storage.

-For IAs,theyare subject to SEC Rule 204-2, which is the books and records rule for IAs.
+For IAs, they are subject to SEC Rule 204-2, which is the books and records rule for IAs.
 IA compliance with SEC Rule 17a-4, which is the BD rule, assures compliance with SEC Rule 204-2.

 For BDs, a checklist of key matters is as follows: